- How is colorectal cancer treated?

 Targeted therapies for colorectal cancer

 As researchers have learned more about the gene and protein changes in cells that cause cancer, they have been able to develop newer drugs that specifically target these changes.
-These targeted drugs work differently from standard chemotherapy drugs.
+These targeted drugs work differently from standard chemotherapy (chemo) drugs.
 They often have different (and less severe) side effects.
-At this time, they are most often used either along with chemotherapy or by themselves if chemotherapy is no longer working.
+They can be used either along with chemo or by themselves if chemo is no longer working.

-Bevacizumab (Avastin®): Bevacizumab is a man-made version of a type of immune system protein called a monoclonal antibody.
-This antibody targets vascular endothelial growth factor (VEGF), a protein that helps tumors form new blood vessels to get nutrients (a process known as angiogenesis).
-Bevacizumab is most often used with chemotherapy drugs to treat advanced colorectal cancer.
+Bevacizumab is a man-made version of a type of immune system protein called a monoclonal antibody.
+It is often combined with chemo to treat advanced colon cancer.

-Cetuximab (Erbitux®): This is a monoclonal antibody that specifically attacks the epidermal growth factor receptor (EGFR), a molecule that often appears in high amounts on the surface of cancer cells and helps them grow.
+Cetuximab (Erbitux®) and panitumumab (Vectibix®) are both monoclonal antibodies that specifically attack the epidermal growth factor receptor (EGFR), a molecule that often appears in high amounts on the surface of cancer cells and helps them grow.

 Cetuximab is used in metastatic colorectal cancer, either as part of first-line treatment or after other treatments have been tried.
 Most often it is used either with irinotecan or by itself in those who can't take irinotecan or whose cancer is no longer responding to it.

-About 4 out of 10 colorectal cancers have mutations (defects) in the KRAS gene, which make this drug ineffective.
-Doctors now commonly test the tumor for this gene change and only use this drug in people who do not have the mutation.
-Doctors may also test for a mutation in the BRAF gene, which would also indicate that cetuximab would not be effective.
+About 4 out of 10 colorectal cancers have mutations (defects) in the KRAS gene, which make these drugs ineffective.
+Doctors now commonly test the tumor for this gene change and only use these drugs in people who do not have the mutation.
+Doctors may also test for a mutation in the BRAF gene, which would also indicate that these drugs would not work.